helloamitpal/WebScrapper/README.md

 - Centralised color variables
 - Test case setup with Jest
 - Redux extension for better local debugging
-- Proxy setup to counter CORS issues if any
 - Editor config for maintaining the similar coding indentation even if various editors are used across the team

 ## Quick start: How to run this template